museadmin/api-rate-limiter/README.md

 ## History

-I started looking into this issue when scanning my own client's platform and hit this when scanning some 15k of snapshots.
+I started looking into this issue when scanning my own client's platform and hit the rate limiting issue when scanning some 15k of snapshots.

 Initially I managed to mitigate this using the Network Link Conditioner on the MAC I was using to run the scanner.